jayvarner/jayvarner.github.io/_posts/2017-07-09-user-journeys-or-user-stories.md

 ---
 For years, I have been working in an agile setting.
 The product owners write user stories, I deliver the story, and the product owner accepts or rejects the story.

-Use stories, on a micro scale, describe a testable action and are written in the format of
+User stories, on a micro scale, describe a testable action and are written in the format of

 ```As a <role>, I want <goal/desire> so that <benefit>``` [^userstory]